 Missing the deadline may be a particular problem if your 16-19 year old is the only child you get tax credits for.
-If that applies to you, your tax credits could stop altogether.
+If that applies your tax credits could stop altogether.
 If that happens and you try and reclaim, HMRC may argue that you have to claim Universal Credit instead.
-You may be able to challenge this, so seek further advice if you find yourself in this position.
+You should be able to challenge this, so seek further advice if you find yourself in this position.

 When can tax credit payments continue?